Special Education Needs and Disabilities (SEND)

 - Withdrawal from some tutor times and lessons for additional literacy and/or numeracy interventions;

-- Adapting the curriculum to take into account individual needs;
+- Adapting the curriculum to take into account individual needs; and

 - Sending regular progress reports home in order to review progress and targets at Parents’ Evening.